Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-data-management-services-english.rst

 Another type of table is the ``bijective_table``, which allows efficient (runtime) bidirectional conversions between two sets, each having unique elements (no duplicates).

+As a mere convention, when one set is dealing with internal identifiers and the other on third-party ones, we recommend that the internal identifiers are selected as the first elements, and the third party as second elements.

 .. _`const table`: